-1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
-Yes Often, leases in Turkey contain a tenant's covenant to comply with all legal obligations or statutory requirements.
-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
-Costs may be recoverable from the tenant.
+Often, leases in Turkey contain a tenant's covenant to comply with all legal obligations or statutory requirements.

+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

 There is often a widely-drafted list of services, enabling landlords to charge for additional services provided in accordance with the principles of good estate management.

-3 If the tenant cannot use its property, does it have to continue paying rent?
+If the tenant cannot use its property, does it have to continue paying rent?

 No, the tenant may not have to continue to pay, but this depends on the terms of the lease.

-In addition to obligations under the Turkish Code of Obligations, if the property is damaged, the tenant can exercise the following options: request the landlord to remedy the defects decrease the rent in proportion to damage (where the property is inaccessible, payment of rent can be suspended) request the landlord to compensate tenant's losses and damages.
+In addition to obligations under the Turkish Code of Obligations, if the property is damaged, the tenant can exercise the following options:

+- request the landlord to remedy the defects - decrease the rent in proportion to damage (where the property is inaccessible, payment of rent can be suspended) - request the landlord to compensate tenant's losses and damages.

 Where there is a major defect or if the landlord does not comply with a request of the tenant to remedy the defect, decrease the rent or compensate the tenant, the tenant has a right to terminate the lease.
-4 Is it common for leases to contain a tenant's keep-open covenant?

 If so, might a governmental quarantine or shutdown put the tenant in breach?
 How would a landlord enforce the covenant?
-Yes This is standard in retail properties in shopping malls.
+This is standard in retail properties in shopping malls.

 However, the tenant cannot be forced to use the leased property or keep it open for trading.
 It is not possible to enforce by specific performance.
 Accordingly, the parties usually agree on a penalty to be applied if the tenant is in breach.

 The application of force majeure will in general overrule the keep-open covenant if the tenant cannot keep open due to public order restrictions.

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
 It depends on the nature of intended use of the leased property.
-The complete shut-down of tenants' businesses as a governmental precautionary measure against the COVID-19 pandemic (such as cinemas, cafés, playgrounds, sport centers, barber shops etc.) may be deemed a force majeure .
+The complete shut-down of tenants' businesses as a governmental precautionary measure against the COVID-19 pandemic (such as cinemas, cafés, playgrounds, sport centers, barber shops etc.) may be deemed a force majeure.
 For leased properties which are not subject to governmental precautionary measures, COVID-19 can be deemed an extraordinary event.

 The Court may decide to balance obligations owed by each party to the lease should there be a force majeure or extraordinary event under which the lease was executed (e.g. outbreak of a pandemic).

 Force majeure clauses are not standard for leases.
 However some leases may contain force majeure clauses such as larger properties (offices of more than 5,000 sqm), warehouses, hotels, production facilities and distribution centres.
 Such a clause may provide a right for the parties to suspend their lease obligations.

 Moreover, under the Turkish Code of Obligations, either party can terminate the lease based on extraordinary reasons which make the lease unbearable for the affected party.

-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
+Could the parties argue that the lease contract is frustrated by COVID-19?

 Under the Turkish Code of Obligations, either of the parties may terminate the lease based on extraordinary reasons which make the lease unbearable for the affected party.

-7 Do landlords and tenants commonly obtain business interruption insurance?
-No Business interruption insurance is not usual in the Turkish commercial real estate market, except in relation to hotel leases, which is normally maintained by the tenant to cover tenant's loss of revenue.
+Do landlords and tenants commonly obtain business interruption insurance?

+Business interruption insurance is not usual in the Turkish commercial real estate market, except in relation to hotel leases, which is normally maintained by the tenant to cover tenant's loss of revenue.